Skip to Content

 In St. Johns County, drug offenses are categorized into several types, each with varying consequences:

-- Drug Possession: This charge can range from a misdemeanor to a felony, based on the type and amount of substance.
-Controlled substances like marijuana, cocaine, and methamphetamines have specific thresholds determining the severity of the charge.
+• Drug Possession: This charge ranges from a misdemeanor to a felony depending on the substance and quantity.
+Controlled substances like marijuana, cocaine, and methamphetamines have threshold amounts that influence how charges are classified.

-- Drug Trafficking: Trafficking charges involve moving or distributing illegal drugs.
-These carry severe penalties, including mandatory minimum sentences.
+• Drug Trafficking: Trafficking charges arise when moving or distributing drugs.
+These cases bring severe consequences, including mandatory minimum prison terms in many circumstances.

-- Distribution & Sale: Selling drugs is a serious felony with severe implications, potentially resulting in lengthy prison sentences.
+• Distribution & Sale: Selling drugs is a felony with serious penalties, and convictions can mean long prison sentences.

 Why Choose First Coast Criminal Defense?